-Dazzle yourself and guests during any occasion with these champagne cocktails that add a fun twist onto a classic beverage.
+Dazzle yourself and guests during any occasion with these champagne cocktails that add a fun twist to a classic beverage.
 In fact, a champagne cocktail is like a fizzy drink but with an extra kick.
 You can make many different types of cocktails with champagne.

 There are even some drinks that enact science into the experience of enjoying it.
 That is one of the benefits of using champagne in cocktails.
 You can pour champagne over a fluff of cotton candy in a glass and end up with an entirely new drink.

-Of course, the question is, should champagne cocktails be used strictly for celebrations or is this something you can enjoy whenever you want?
+Of course, the question is, should champagne cocktails be used strictly for celebrations, or is this something you can enjoy whenever you want?
 Champagne is often used as a celebratory drink only.
 But we are completely changing things with cocktails.

-If you plan on serving this cocktail or others you can’t go wrong with some basic supplies.
-A variety of glasses for margaritas, cocktails, mojitos, and of course some wine glasses.
-I also like to keep some basic bar necessities on hand like a shaker, muddler, cutting boards, knives, shot glasses, measuring tools, and a serving tray!
+If you plan on serving this cocktail or others, you can’t go wrong with some basic supplies.
+A variety of glasses for margaritas, cocktails, mojitos, and of course, some wine glasses.
+I also like to keep some basic bar necessities on hand, like a shaker, muddler, cutting boards, knives, shot glasses, measuring tools, and a serving tray!